Skip to main content

 Quick answers to common HR software questions

-Ramp is the best pick for SMBs (10-500 employees) because it is genuinely free with best-in-class automation, real-time policy controls, and AI receipt matching.
+Ramp is the best pick for SMBs (10-500 employees) because it's free with top-tier automation, real-time policy controls, and AI receipt matching.
 For teams that want standalone expense tracking without switching corporate cards, Expensify offers the best receipt scanning UX at $5/user/month.
 Both are significantly easier to implement than enterprise options like SAP Concur.

 Yes, Ramp's expense management platform is completely free no monthly fees, no per-user charges, no setup costs for all features including bill pay and accounting automation.
 Ramp makes money from interchange fees on its corporate cards, the same way consumer credit cards generate revenue from merchants rather than cardholders.